-(child's name), has been prescribed medication that must be administered during the school day.
-I understand Spark Community Schools Teachers are unable to administer medication to students (other than emergency life-saving medications, such as Epipens), and so I am authorizing the following method of administration (choose from the following and complete text fields in the box):

-Option 1: Student Self-administration

-I (parent/guardian's name),
+Student Medication Administration Form 2024-2025 School Year My child. (child's name), has been prescribed medication that must be administered during the school day.
+I understand Spark Community Schools Teachers are unable to administer medication to students (other than emergency life-saving medications, such as Epipens), and so I am authorizing the following method of administration (choose from the following and complete text fields in the box): Option 1: Student Self-administration (parent/quardian's name). grant permission for my child. (student's name) to self-administer (medication name) during microschool hours (list applicable date range).
+I have explained to my child the safety aspects and dosage requirements of self-administering this medication, and I have reviewed and am familiar with Spark Community Schools's Student Medication Policy.
+I have attached to this form a note from my child's physician authorizing them to self-administer this medication.
+Option 2: Authorized Adult Administration (parent/guardian's name), grant permission (adult's name) to administer (medication name) to my child, (child's name) (list applicable date range).
+I during microschool hours on have explained to this individual the safety aspects and dosage requirements of administering this medication to my child.
+Option 3: Parent Administration (parent/guardian's name), will be visiting the microschool during microschool hours to administer medication to my child, (child's name) on (list applicable date range).
+By signing this document, I understand that the Teacher, the microschool, and Spark Community Schools cannot and do not ensure my child's safety in self-administering medication, or in having the authorized adult administer medication to my child.

-(student's name) to

-self-administer (medication name) during microschool hours

-on (list applicable date range).

-afety aspects and dosage requirements of self-administering this

-medication, and I have reviewed a and am familiar with Spark Community Schools's Student Medication

-Policy.
-I have attached to this fo rm a note from my child's physician authorizing them to

-self-administer this medication. ·

-Option 2: Authorized Adult Administration

-1. (parent/guardian's name), grant permission

-to (adult's name) to administer

-(medication name) to my child,

-(child's name)

-(list applicable date range).
-I

-he safety aspects and dosage requirements of administering this

-medication to my child.

-Option 3: Parent Administration

-I (parent/guardian's name), will be visiting the

-microschool during microschool h (parent/guardian's name), will be visiting the ours to administer medication to my child,

-(child's name) on

-(list applicable date range).

-tand that the Teacher, the microschool, and Spark Community Schools

-annot and do not ensure my child's safety in self-administering medication, or in having the au adult administer medication to my child.
 I agree to hold harmless the Teacher, the microschool, Spark Community Schools, their agents and employees from any and all liability or claim arising from or in any way connected with the release of my child under this form, including claims of negligence, and regardless of whether such claim or liability is actually or allegedly caused in whole or in part by the actions or inaction of the Teacher, the microschool, Spark Community Schools, their agents, or employees.
 In making this request, I waive any and all liability, cause of action, or claims for damages that may arise at any time as a result of the Teacher, the microschool, and their employees honoring this waiver allowing my child to self-administer medication, or to have the authorized adult administer medication to my child.
 Parent/Guardian Signature Date